DeimosLabs/dirt/README.md

 ```
 See --help text for more info/options

+## Supported systems

+Should compile and work fine on any POSIX compliant OS including Linux, MacOS, FreeBSD, etc.

+Tested on: As of now, only Linux Mint.

+Running this on windows: Short answer, you're on your own.
+I don't do microsuck malware - at least as little as reasonably possible - and you shouldn't either.

 ## License

 DIRT is licensed under the GNU General Public License v3.0 (GPL-3.0-or-later).